Breast cancer is not always pink: a personal tale

 “Well, I understand that you have just had a lumpectomy.
 How are you feeling?
 Do you have any questions?”

-“I’m okay, and no.” I was too grumpy to be polite.
+“I’m okay, and no.” I was too grumpy about being polite.
 I just wanted her to leave.

-“Well, I’m here to give you all the information that you need,” she said as she reached into her bag.
+“Well, I’m here to give you all the information that you need about the pink ribbon and breast cancer recovery,” she said as she reached into her bag.

 I raised my hand to stop her.
-“I do my own research.
+“I do my own cancer research.
+I trust my doctors.
 Believe me.”

-She charged on, “Here’s a book with all the phone numbers to resources that you will need.
+She said, “Here’s a book with all the phone numbers and resources you will need.
 Here’s another pamphlet that will explain your treatment options.
 Oh, here’s a list of support groups.
 Are you in a support group already?”
 She finally paused.

 “I have friends.
 I’m not really a joiner.”

-“Oh, you’ll need a support group.
+“Oh, you’ll need a breast cancer support group.
 You can’t go through this alone.”

 For a cancer support person, she had abysmal listening skills.
 I sighed.
 She sat down.
 It was too early for my family to visit, so I wasn’t going to be rescued.
 My stomach growled, and I thought, “Screw it.”
 I took the cover off my rapidly cooling pancakes and put on the butter and syrup.